Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Illustration on real data: matching mRNA and miRNA in Huntington's disease mice

 Next, we apply algorithms WTOT-SCC2 and WTOT-matching to discover patterns hidden in RNA-seq data obtained in the striatum of HD model mice.
-As explained in Section~\ref{sec:intro}, multidimentional miRNA and mRNA sequencing data were obtained in the striatum of these mice~\cite{Langfelder2016, Langfelder2018} and an earlier analysis of these data using shape analysis concepts~\cite{megret:inserm-02512089} has demonstrated their value.
-We briefly illustrate the results we obtain.
-A separate article (in preparation) will show the complete results and their careful biological interpretation.
+As explained in Section~\ref{sec:intro}, multidimensional mRNA and miRNA sequencing data were obtained in the striatum of these mice~\cite{Langfelder2016, Langfelder2018} and an earlier analysis of these data using shape analysis concepts~\cite{megret:inserm-02512089} has demonstrated their value.